syxanash/awesome-web-desktops/README.md

 # Awesome Desktop GUI Websites [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-I've always been a fan of websites, web apps, portfolios which resemble desktop computer graphical user interfaces so here is an **awesome curated list**!
+I've always been a fan of websites, web apps and portfolios which resemble desktop computer graphical user interfaces so here is an **awesome curated list**!

 - Contributions are more than welcome.
 Please see [contribution guide](contributing.md).